umetadataforms/editor/README.md

 - **Export**

-  The file exporter defaults to the downloads folder rater than the current working directory.
+  The file exporter defaults to the downloads folder rather than the current working directory.

 <br>